codex-storage/codex-research/design/sales.md

 processing, an item is popped from the queue and processed.

-When a slot is processed, it is first checked to ensure there is a matching availabilty, as these availabilities will have changed over time.
+When a slot is processed, it is first checked to ensure there is a matching availability, as these availabilities will have changed over time.
 Then, the sales process will begin.
 The start of the sales process should ensure that the slot being processed is indeed available (slot state is "free") before continuing.
 If it is not available, the sales process will exit and the host